kyan/kyan-jukebox-js/README.md

 Once you have done this once, the next time when you start the container, you should see an entry in the `Remote Exporer` containers section where you can attach again from there.
 You can also edit the configuration so you can install in extension you want when you are editing.

-### MongoDB
+### SQLite

-The API used `Mongodb` for it's perisistence layer.
-In development it will fire up a docker container running `Mongodb` and will point the API at it.
+The API uses `SQLite` for its persistence layer.
+In development, the database file is stored in the `databases/` folder.
+In production, it should be placed at `/var/lib/jukebox/jukebox.db` and the `SQLITE_PATH` environment variable should point to this location.

 ### Adding a new package to `package.json`